-- 1.10.1 The pass requirements, are stipulated in the UJ Academic Regulations and Faculty Assessment Policy. - 1.10.2 In order to pass a module, a student must obtain a final mark of 50% for the specific module.
+- 1.10.1 The pass requirements, are stipulated in the UJ Academic Regulations and Faculty Assessment Policy. - 1.10.2 In order to pass a module, a student must obtain a final mark of 50% for the specific module - 1.10.3 A student completes the qualification with distinction if he/she passes all the prescribed modules for the qualification within the minimum study period and with a final mark weighted average of at least 75%.